laiyingwong/Hijacking-Search-Bars/README.md

 ## 👏 Credits

-This project is based on the HTML tutorial on Udemy by Colt Steele.
+This project is based on the HTML tutorial on Udemy by <a href="https://www.udemy.com/user/coltsteele/">Colt Steele</a>.
 Below is the original version:

 ![original version](Assets/initial-version.png)